OpenTechStrategies/librehq/DESIGN.md

 ## Services and URLs

+For clear communication, we'll specify some terminology for services and their sub-parts.
+A given 'service' includes both an 'upstream package' (e.g. MediaWiki), and a 'service wrapper', which is our LibreHQ code for managing and working with the 'upstream package'.

+Service wrapper code is written in Python (and JavaScript for UI/front end), regardless of the language of the upstream package (e.g. PHP).

 To create an account, start at `https://librehq.com/`.
 Afterwards you'll have a landing page at `https://librehq.com/USER` that lists all the services available and which ones are active (remember, in the